 Sell real estate or cars, settle lawsuits, withdraw from retirement accounts, get an inheritance or other lump sum payment or incur new debt.

 Financial Management is a requirement to receive a discharge in bankruptcy.
 Not every credit counseling agency may be “approved” to provide a financial management certificate.
-Click here to get a list of both approved credit counseling providers and approved financial management providers.
+Click here to get a list of approved financial management providers.

 Ch.
 13 FAQ